-If our stock price falls below \$1.00 per share, our common stock may be subject to delisting from The Nasdaq Stock Market.
+Our stock price is below \$1.00 per share, and if it continues, our common stock may be subject to delisting from The Nasdaq Capital Market.

 If the bid price of our common stock were to close below the required minimum \$1.00 per share for 30 consecutive business days, we may receive a deficiency notice from Nasdaq regarding our failure to comply with Nasdaq Marketplace Rule 5550(a)(2).
 If we receive such a notice, pursuant to Marketplace Rule 5810(c)(3)(A), we may become subject to a period of 180 calendar days to regain compliance with Rule 5550(a)(2).
 If at any time the bid price of our common stock closes at \$1.00 per share or more for a minimum of 10 consecutive business days, we will regain compliance with Rule 5550(a) (2).
-We received a deficiency notice from Nasdaq in October 2020 when our stock price was below \$1.00 for 30 consecutive days and subsequently received notice that we had regained compliance in November 2020.
 In the event we do not regain compliance with Rule 5550(a)(2) prior to the expiration of any Nasdaq compliance period, Nasdaq may notify us that our common stock is subject to delisting.
 We may appeal such a delisting determination to a Nasdaq hearing panel and the delisting may be stayed pending the panel's determination.
 At such hearing, we would present a plan to regain compliance and Nasdaq would then subsequently render a decision.
 We are currently evaluating our alternatives to resolve any listing deficiency.
 To the extent that we are unable to resolve a listing deficiency, there is a risk that our common stock may be delisted from Nasdaq, which would adversely impact liquidity of our common stock and potentially result in even lower bid prices for our common stock.